jonbitzen/ArduinoXInput_AVR/README.md

 		"version": "https://github.com/jonbitzen/ArduinoXInput_AVR.git"
 	}
 	```
-- create a PlatformIO project using the XInput framework
-	- select the "Arduino Leonardo" board initially; you'll need to change this later
-	- you may need to restart Visual Studio Code if you already had it open before adding the XInput framework package
-- after creating the initial PlatformIO project, close Visual Studio Code again
 - copy all the files in 'platformio/boards' to '~/.platformio/platforms/atmelavr/boards'
-- restart Visual Studio Code
-  - note that you may need to change your project to select "Arduino Leonardo with Xinput" as your target board
+- restart Visual Studio Code; you should now be able to select "Arduino Leonardo with Xinput" from the available boards - the Arduino XInput core will be selected automatically
+  - remember that you still need to add the XInput library separately, in addition to selecting the XInout board and core.

 # XInput USB Core for Arduino AVR [![Build Status](https://github.com/dmadison/ArduinoXInput_AVR/workflows/build/badge.svg?branch=master)](https://github.com/dmadison/ArduinoXInput_AVR/actions?query=workflow%3Abuild)